 - the new beach cottage will be sited further back from the beach than the existing cottage; - the size of the new beach cottage is not larger than the Greaney house and garage on the same site and while bigger than the existing cottage the overall size and design of the new cottage will not be dominant in the area.
-The proposed features of decks, retaining walls and low maintenance section are compatible with the nature of other holiday homes in the area; - the setbacks from both the eastern and road boundaries have been improved by the proposal; - privacy of other dwellings on-site and beach users are maintained with no windows on the southern elevation, few windows on the western elevation and the beach cottage will be further away from public areas than the existing cottage;

-- the new cottage will improve the visual amenity from the existing cottage and sheds that are in a poor state of repair; - the height of the dwelling is well under the permitted 6.5 metres and the use of mono-pitched roofs combined with earthworks and location on-site has preserved if not enhanced the existing view shafts enjoyed by other dwellings; - the colours of the new cottage will be recessive and less noticeable than the existing white cottage; - landscaping will use native species appropriate to the coastal environment; and - the chimney has been designed to not intrude on view shafts and the associated fireplace will have to comply with clean air designs as appropriate for any new dwelling in the residential zone outside the Richmond Airshed.
+The proposed features of decks, retaining walls and low maintenance section are compatible with the nature of other holiday homes in the area; - the setbacks from both the eastern and road boundaries have been improved by the proposal; - privacy of other dwellings on-site and beach users are maintained with no windows on the southern elevation, few windows on the western elevation and the beach cottage will be further away from public areas than the existing cottage; - the new cottage will improve the visual amenity from the existing cottage and sheds that are in a poor state of repair; - the height of the dwelling is well under the permitted 6.5 metres.
+The upper story will alter the existing view shafts enjoyed by other dwellings.
+It is not considered that this alteration creates more than minor adverse effects on the owners of other dwellings; - the colours of the new cottage will be recessive and less noticeable than the existing white cottage; - landscaping will use native species appropriate to the coastal environment; and - the chimney has been designed to not intrude on view shafts and the associated fireplace will have to comply with clean air designs as appropriate for any new dwelling in the residential zone outside the Richmond Airshed.